BobBlank12/certs/README.md

   The key files will be in unencrypted PKCS8.

 # To Do
-- Test to see if this will create a "wildcard" certificate
 - I may add more options later to create in PKCS12/PFX/DER
 - I may add more options later to create keys in PKCS1 encrypted/unencrypted